osulp/LCSH-BT_subject_analysis/README.md

    </topic>
 ```

-### Pipeline: Construct a topic model using LC Broader Terms
+### Pipeline: Construct a topic hierarchy using LC Broader Terms

 The pipeline consists of four steps run in sequence, then repeated over as many iterations as needed until all original subject headings are traced to their terminus.
 Terms retain information about their narrower terms, tracing back to the original subject headings, throughout the pipeline.
 Once a terminus term is identified, it is marked as such and copied through the rest of the pipeline without additional attempts to fetch its broader terms.